-No matter the season, one common thread weaves many of Ian’s passions and loves together, our public lands and waters.
-Fighting to maintain and enhance access to these wild places for all citizens is why Ian is proud to serve as the Chair for the Oregon Chapter of Backcountry Hunters & Anglers.
+No matter the season, one common thread weaves many of Ian’s passions and loves together, our wild public lands and waters.
+Fighting to maintain and enhance access to, and the habitat of, these wild places for all citizens and wildlife is why Ian is proud to serve as the Board Co-Chair for the Oregon Chapter of Backcountry Hunters & Anglers.

-Like many, Tristan relies largely on #PublicLands his my hunting, fishing and other assorted outdoor endeavors, and he's proud to be working with BHA to be an ambassador for the conservation ethos that we lovers of the outdoors and all humanity benefit so much from.
+Like many, Tristan relies largely on #PublicLands his hunting, fishing, and other assorted outdoor endeavors, and he's proud to help lead Oregon BHA in protecting and improving the public ecologies and institutions we all depend on.

 Born and raised in Oregon.
 Grew up in the Gresham area and then moved to LaGrande to attend college at Eastern Oregon University.
 Graduated from Oregon State University with a degree Range Management and Crop Science.